 Kl.
 11.30: The bunker

-Guided tours in other languages than Norwegian and English on request.
+Guided tours in other languages than Norwegian and English, and during weekdays, on request,

 Adults NOK 50 / children NOK 25